 Thank you to the website that shared this profound insight.
-We are profoundly grateful for the insight share and emergent scholarly research link.
+We are profoundly grateful for the insight and emergent scholarly research link.

 Students, psychologists, and forensic psychologists who write self-help literature, advocate, act as life coaches, or people involved with explaining the meta-narrative to the general public are likely to find this politically themed psychology article filled with social psychology insight.

 Share this post to show victim support.
-It’s a time sensitive reminder that while Archie and Edith Bunker (as cultural icons) might be quarantined [for the meantime, somewhat] in hyperspace, that their psychological infection is starting to spread.
+It’s a time-sensitive reminder that while Archie and Edith Bunker (as cultural icons) might be quarantined [for the meantime, somewhat] in hyperspace, that their psychological infection is starting to spread.

-Threatening the physical, psychological, and social well-being of ALL human beings, including putting the future of mankind and the planet at risk, “political bloodlust” is the hate-fueling addiction people with flatlined neural processing centers engage in for no other reason that to self-promote in such a way as to alleviate their own existential BOREDOM.
+Threatening the physical, psychological, and social well-being of ALL human beings, including putting the future of mankind and the planet at risk, “political bloodlust” is the hate-fueling addiction people with flatlined neural processing centers engage in for no other reason than to self-promote in such a way as to alleviate their own existential BOREDOM.

 The COLLAPSED NARCISSIST mentality is a direct threat to Empaths and emotionally sensitive men, women, and children everywhere.